 There are no satellites in this setup.

-The back of the subwoofer on the HW-N450 is fairly simple.
+The back of the HW-N450's subwoofer is fairly simple.
 The port is located at the top, and at the bottom, you'll find the power cable input and the wireless pairing button.

 The Samsung N450 has a decent frequency response.
 It's a bit on the warm side, but this shouldn’t bother most people.
 However, it doesn’t have a great low-frequency extension and is lacking a bit on overall bass.
 This won’t be ideal for bass-heavy content like movies and some music genres, but won’t affect voice-oriented content like podcasts and audiobooks.